singingwolfboy/netlify-home/_posts/2015-8-25-creating-a-great-fast-static-e-commerce-experience-with-6-easy-tools.md

 ***

-*Charles Ouellet & Francois Lanthier Nadeau are the founders of [Snipcart](https://snipcart.com).
-They love discussing e-commerce and static web development, so feel free to hit the comments if you have any thoughts, questions or suggestions.
-You can also follow us on [Twitter](https://twitter.com/snipcart) and on our [blog](https://snipcart.com/blog).
-And if you've enjoyed this post, please, take a second to share it on Twitter.*
+*We'd like to thank Christian and Mathias for letting us publish this guest post on the Netlify blog.
+We do love discussing static web development, so feel free to hit the comments if you have any thoughts, questions or suggestions.
+You can also follow us on [Twitter]([https://twitter.com/snipcart](https://twitter.com/snipcart)) and on our [blog]([https://snipcart.com/blog](https://snipcart.com/blog)).
+And if you've enjoyed this post, please, take a second to share it on Twitter*